neurodebian/neurodebian/sphinx/booth_sfn2010.rst

 respectively (CDs with the VM image were also available for visitors to take home).
 To demonstrate Debian's versatility, we had a complete Debian archive mirror that was used to show the full selection of available software and the simplicity of installation and upgrade procedures.
-All of this was powered by a small router box with attached external harddrive running DebWrt_.
+The mirror was provided from an external harddrive by a commodity router box running Debian-based DebWrt_ distribution.
 All machines were connected to our own local wired network to avoid problems with conference center's free wireless network (poor at best).
 Finally, we had several hundred `tri-fold flyers`_ with general Debian facts on one side, and